 You don’t have to go all SMART about your list.
 Just write it down.
 Anything that comes to your mind will be OK at this stage.
-Just to get you started here are the different areas of life that you might want to concentrate on:
+Just to get you started here are the different areas of life that you might want to concentrate on.

-- Physical: health, looks, exercise
+- Body goals: health, looks, exercise

-- Personal development: education, hobbies and self-improvement
+- Personal development: education, hobbies, and self-improvement

-- Family: relationships, children, lifestyle
+- Relationship goals: family, children, lifestyle

 - Social: friends and community

-- Career: ambitions, fields of interest
+- Professional development goals: career, ambitions, fields of interest

 You may find that you have to break many dreams into more manageable goals, but that’s OK.
 Make them small enough that you will take the first step in achieving them.